Skip to main content

 2025

-Pakistan is the 8th most vulnerable country to climate change globally, with hazards such as extreme heat and flooding projected to cause ~4.5% losses to real GDP by 2050. .
+Pakistan is the 8th most vulnerable country to climate change globally1, with hazards such as extreme heat and flooding projected to cause ~4.5% losses to real GDP by 20502.
+Despite this, Pakistan’s adaptation and resilience financing remains severely constrained, at ~25x less than annual requirements a £10B annual climate finance gap3.

 Projected climate cost of inaction (COI) by 2050